DBA-Andy/kubernetes-examples/Part-1.md

 - Save this manifest file as `pod_1.yml` in your manifest directory.
 - Use `create` or `apply` the manifest file
-  - Save the command you used to create the pod in the `pod_task.txt` file
+  - Save the command you used to create the pod in the `pod_task.md` file
 - Verify the pod is deployed using the `describe` or `proxy` command
-  - Save the command you used to verify in the `pod_task.txt` file
+  - Save the command you used to verify in the `pod_task.md` file
   - if using the `proxy` command also save the url you used to view the pod.
-- Add the text 'Task 1 End' on a new line at the end

 ---